KevinGunn/research_code/Project2/readme.txt

-SQL and R code for my 2nd project on optimal dynamic treatment regimes with EHR data.
+SQL and Python code for my 2nd project on optimal dynamic treatment regimes with EHR data.